bgamari/ghc-wiki-import/making-releases.md

 $ make
 ```

-## Prepare the library documentation
+## Create and upload the library documentation

 ```wiki